tombigel/xonix-3d/memory-bank/plan.md

-# Xonix Clone Prototype Dev Plan
+# Xonix 3D Evolution Dev Plan

-This plan tracks the development milestones for the Xonix clone.
+This plan tracks the development milestones for our Xonix 3D Evolution game.

 ## Core Gameplay (MVP)